shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 ### Diagnostic Guide and Control Console

-As space cadets, you retrieve the ASAN diagnostic guide you received during training and remote dial into the control console in your browser.
+Facing an unexpected first mission, you urgently dig up the ASAN diagnostic guide you received during training and remote dial into the command console from your browser.

 <div class="image-set image-set-two" markdown="1">